Simple Homemade Vanilla Syrup

 Can I make a drink for kids using this vanilla syrup?

-Stir 1-2 tablespoons of vanilla syrup into a cup of warm milk.
+Stir 1-2 tablespoons of vanilla syrup into a cup of warm milk to make a vanilla steamer.

 What else can I use this syrup for?